 Make Them Hear You: How to Create a Strong Brand Voice Across Social Media

-Setting up a website and a social media presence are now mainstream business practices, as more and more of our lives enter the digital realm.
-What most businesses don’t think about (or realize too late) is that they need to create a consistent and unique “brand identity” to help make them identifiable through social media as well.
+Setting up a website and a social media presence are mainstream business practices as more and more of our lives enter the digital realm.
+However, what most businesses don’t think about (or realize too late) is that they need to create a consistent and unique “brand identity” to help make them identifiable through social media.
 Think about it as a personality for your business.

 Think About Who You Are

 Is your brand funny?
 Fresh?
 Professional?
 Serious?
 If you’re marketing a new start-up, you may want to take a light-hearted approach.
 However, if you’re marketing a fertility treatment clinic, you’ll want to be a bit more somber and compassionate.
 Aside from what you do, you’ll also want to consider your values when determining the tone of your brand voice.

 Think About Who Your Readers Are